[Content warning: Discussion of social justice, discussion of violence, spoilers for Jacqueline Carey books.]

 There might be foot-long giant centipedes in the Amazon, but I am a lot more worried about boll weevils in my walled garden.

-People who want to discuss things rationally and charitably have not yet locked Charles Clymer out of their walled garden.
+People who want to discuss things rationally and charitably have not yet looked over the false rape statistics article and decided to lock Charles Clymer out of their walled garden.

 He is not a heathen, he is a heretic.
 He is not a foreigner, he is a traitor.
 He comes in talking all liberalism and statistics, and then he betrays the signals he has just sent.
 He is not just some guy who defects in the Prisoner’s Dilemma.
 He is the guy who defects while wearing the “I COOPERATE IN PRISONERS DILEMMAS” t-shirt.